srid/notaskinnerbox/README.md

 This is my first Clojure project.
 It was originally meant to be a generic version of [weekly reddit](http://weeklyreddit.appspot.com/) (which I wrote using Python and deployed to App Engine) -- the idea is to be sent a weekly digest of any frequently updating site.
-I wanted to do this for Hacker News and stackoverflow.com, for a start.
+Initially, I wanted to do this for Hacker News and stackoverflow.com.

 At its present state, "weekly stackoverflow" is almost implemented.
 When I first heard of [StackExchange newsletters](http://stackexchange.com/newsletters/), my